Why Invisible Types

 [get pair 0]]

 You never write generic parameters.
-The compiler infers them from how the function is used.
-If a function applies its argument to both elements of a pair, the compiler knows it needs a function from one type to another:
+The compiler reads them off how the function is used.
+If a function applies its argument to both elements of a pair, the compiler concludes that argument is a function from one type to another:

 [fn map-pair [f pair]